csm-aut/csm/README.md

 # Getting the Latest Code

 Click the Download ZIP button on the right to download csm-master.zip.
+On a Linux system, type

 ```shell
 $ unzip csm-master.zip
 ```

+# For New Installation

+Follow the CSM Server Install Guide for more information.

+# For Upgrade to Latest Code